You’re currently reading Chapter 7 of The Ultimate Guide to Adobe Illustrator for Fashion Design

 Hand picked and logically organized based on what YOU need to learn RIGHT now.

-You’ve gotten through A LOT of this guide.
-You are CRUSHING it.
+If you started reading from the beginning, then you’ve gotten through A LOT of this guide.

 What comes next?
 The REAL work begins.